 Musician and Songwriter

-Hey.
 How's it going?
-Welcome to my world.
-It's not the real world, but it's the only one I know.
+Welcome to my world, the only one I know.
 If you're looking for GS the orchestral conductor or GS the champion surfer, you're in the wrong place.
 If you're looking for the guitarist songwriter guy who used to be in a band with his brother, you're bang on the mark.

 Some of you may find "The Sutherland Brothers" website of interest.
 It was put together by Brian Mathieson, a diamond geezer who knows much more about us than we do.
 I see someone has also just set up a Sutherland Brothers and Quiver facebook page.
 Not sure who's behind that one, but I have my suspicions.
 I had a look and there are some interesting old photos on there that brought back a lot of really good memories.
 I sometimes forget just how lucky I've been through the years to make music with such a lovely bunch of people.

 By all means drop me a line.
 Always delighted to hear from you: email@example.com